Medical Negligence: Why Is It Important For Your Solicitor To Be A Member Of Specialist Panels?

 In order to make sure that you appoint the right person for the job, you should check that your chosen solicitor is a member of one of the two leading specialist medical negligence panel run by Action Against Medical Accidents (AvMA) and the Law Society.

-- AvMA is a charity (with over 25 years’ experience) whose main aim is to keep patients safe and to get justice for those who have been wronged by individuals in the medical community.
+- AvMA is a charity, set up in 1982, whose main aim is to keep patients safe and to get justice for those who have been wronged by individuals in the medical community.
 Their panel has a strict accreditation system meaning that they only accredit solicitors who have proved their worth in terms of experience, skills, and knowledge of medical negligence.

 - The Law Society runs the Clinical Negligence Accreditation Scheme, which also only accepts solicitors who have a high level of knowledge, experience and practice in medical negligence cases.

-Our team is headed by a highly experienced medical negligence solicitor who is one of those 180 on both the Law Society and asthma panels – and the team also includes a solicitor who prior to his legal qualification had many years experience as a fully qualified nurse.
+Our team is headed by a highly experienced medical negligence solicitor who is one of those 180 on both the Law Society and AvMA panels.

 So when instructing us, you can be certain that you have solicitors who have been independently accredited as a genuine experts.